arabcoders/watchstate/FAQ.md

 Click `Save Changes`

-**Note:** If you use multiple plex servers and use the same PlexPass account for all of them, you have to unify the API key, by running the following command:
+**Note**: If you use multiple plex servers and use the same PlexPass account for all of them, you have to unify the API key, by running the following command: